CodingMakoto/Raiden-Shogun-Discord-Bot/README.md

   <h3 align="center">Raiden Shogun Discord Bot</h3>

   <p align="center">
-    Have you ever wanted to live an new Inazuma Adventure on Discord ?
+    Have you ever wanted to live an New Inazuma Adventure on Discord ?
     <br />
     I'm also speaking French
     <br />